Columbus (Far West), Hilliard & Upper Arlington Cities PUMA, OH

 Educational Attainment

-The most common educational levels obtained by the working population of Columbus (Far West), Hilliard & Upper Arlington Cities PUMA, OH in false were N/A.
+The most common educational levels obtained by the working population of Columbus (Far West), Hilliard & Upper Arlington Cities PUMA, OH in 2024 were Bachelors Degree (33.2k), Graduate Degree (22.5k), and Some college (16.5k).

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.